 ATV's: closest official snowmobile trail is 241, approximately 1.5 miles from the island.

 Bugs: Yes, there are bugs on the Island.
 There are mosquitos.
 The Island vacation is not for everyone.
 It is for true outdoorsy guests who are flexible and love an adventure, while enjoying many of the amenities of an historic cabin.
 We've added a screened in porch in 2016 to allow our guests to enjoy the Island scenery, while limiting the impact of mosquitos.

 Cell phone service: Cell phone service is generally unreliable in the Upper Peninsula when you travel outside of Marquette and Escanaba.
 Therefore, we have a land line at the cabin with unlimited local and long distance service for your use.
-We also have Wifi, if you have an iphone, facetime audio is a great way to use your phone if your service isn't strong or nonexistant.
+We also have WiFi, if you have an iphone, facetime audio is a great way to use your phone if your service isn't strong or nonexistent.

 * Pictured Rocks: 1 hour and 45 minute drive